 is the regret of agent $i$ in action profile $(a_i, a_{-i})$, then

 \end{example}

-Because each of the maxmax, maxmin, and minimax regret behavioral models depends only on agent $i$'s payoffs, we can set $\varphi(u) = u_i$ in each case; $\varphi$ satisfies no smuggling because it is dictatorial.
+Because each of the maxmax, maxmin, and minimax regret behavioral models depends only on agent $i$'s payoffs, we can set $\varphi(u(a)) = u_i(a)$ in each case; this $\varphi$ is dictatorial.
 The encodings differ only in their choice of $h$.
-These vary in their complexity (e.g., maxmax: simply uniformly randomize over all actions that tie for corresponding to the largest potential value; for minimax regret it is necessary to compute a best response for each action profile).
-However, recall that $h$ is an arbitrary function; thus, this is not a problem for our encoding.
+These vary in their complexity (e.g., maxmax simply uniformly randomizes over all actions that tie for corresponding to the largest potential value; for minimax regret it is necessary to compute a best response for each action profile).
+However, recall that $h$ is an arbitrary function that encodes any function of the potentials.

 Other behavioral models depend on both agents' utilities, and so require different $\varphi$ functions.